Los Alamitos, California

-Los Alamitos (lohs-_-al-uh-MEE-tohs; Spanish for "the little cottonwoods") is a city in Orange County, California, which was incorporated in March 1960.
+Los Alamitos (lohs-_-AL-ə-MEE-tohs; the little cottonwoods) is a city in Orange County, California, United States.
+It was incorporated in March 1960.
 Its population was 11,780 in the 2020 census, up from 11,449 in 2010.
 A significant part of the city is occupied by Joint Forces Training Base – Los Alamitos, and it hosts the USA Water Polo National Aquatic Center.

 History

 The Tongva inhabited the area before the city was established, and Rancho Los Alamitos was known as the village of Puvunga.
 The area is still sacred to the Tongva people.